Childhood Education (1-6) [CHD] M.S.T. (Graduate)

-To be eligible to student teach, you must be in good academic standing, have no incompletes, complete all prerequisite education courses, have an overall Cortland grade point average of 3.0, have no grade lower than a C- in required education courses and complete the Child Abuse Recognition (CAR) and Safe Schools Against Violence in Education (SAVE) workshops.
+To be eligible to student teach, you must be in good academic standing, have no incompletes, complete all prerequisite education courses, have an overall Cortland grade point average of 3.0, have no grade lower than a C- in required education courses and complete the Child Abuse Recognition (CARR), Dignity for All Students (DASA) and Safe Schools Against Violence in Education (SAVE) workshops.
 You must be eligible at the time of application (the fall semester prior to student teaching).
 If ineligible, you must reapply when eligibility is achieved.
 Applications for student teaching are accepted only during the fall semester at the established deadline.
 Winter and summer session courses cannot be used to attain eligibility for student teaching.

 Minimum Average Required for M.S.T.